-This event was part of the British Academy's season on Revolutions
+This event is part of the British Academy's season on Revolutions

 A leading campaigner for women’s and workers’ rights, Sylvia Pankhurst (1882-1960) helped shape the policy and the methods of the suffragette struggle.
 She attended the Royal College of Art, and as both an artist and an activist, she placed visual imagery, performance, costume and colour at the heart of political activism and argument.
 Join our panel as they discuss Sylvia Pankhurst, her creative approach to fighting oppression and the contemporary resonances of her work.

-This event was the fourth in a series re-thinking the life and work of influential historical figures from across the Academy’s disciplines.
+This event is the fourth in a series re-thinking the life and work of influential historical figures from across the Academy’s disciplines.
 It follows events exploring Freud, Wollstonecraft and Malthus.